jimmytran16/nodetemplate/README.md

 $ git clone https://github.com/jimmytran16/nodetemplate.git
 $ cd nodetemplate
 $ npm install
-$ npm start
+$ nodemon index
 ```
-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:3000](http://localhost:3000/).

 ## Deploy on CLI(To Heroku)
  Make sure you have [Heroku CLI](https://cli.heroku.com/) installed.